advait-l/Eye-Blink-Detection/README.md

   - Thus, this encoding scheme can correct upto 4 bits.
   - Similarly, if we increase the minimum hamming distance of the input data to **2** by considering only 4 out of the 16 4 bit schemes, the *minimum effective hamming distance* is now **20**, and this can correct upto **9** bits.

+## Probability of error of transmission

+- The probability of error of transmission is estimated by taking trials against the ground truth blink sequence `10101010101010101010`.
+- Each bit of the ground truth sequence has a corresponding 10 bit of sensor data.
+So the ground truth blink sequence corresponds to a 100-bit binary sequence `111111111100000000001111111111...`
+- This sequence was chosen as the ground truth because this sequence capture the transition of the bits from `0 to 1` and `1 to 0`.
+- Multiple trials of sequences are conducted against the ground truth blink sequence.
+- The probability of transmission error was calculated as the hamming distance between the recorded sequence and the ground truth sequence.
+- It was observed that the probability of transmission error ranged from 0.1 to 0.4 for various trials.
+The mean probability comes out to be 0.28

 ### Theoretical Evaluation

   - The probability of error for an encoding scheme can be theoretically calculated with the help of the number of bits that can be corrected.